New York Gambling

 New York has a unique set of gambling laws.
 Most forms of legal in some way.
 However, there are often restrictions on locations of casinos and other gaming establishments.

 Casino gambling is mostly restricted to upstate New York.
 However, there is a slot casino in New York City and one near Albany.
-Sports betting is legal, but only at upstate casinos and not on mobile devices.
-There is also a state lottery, charitable gaming and horse racing.
+Sports betting is legal at upstate casinos and via online sports betting apps.
+There is also a state lottery, charitable gaming and horse racing betting.

 - Live table games (upstate casinos)